On Wednesday 2 September, the much talked about Kickstart Scheme was finally launched by the Government.

 How can companies apply for the Kickstart Scheme?

+Alternatively, gateway organisations can be used if companies would prefer not to deal directly with the Department for Work & Pensions (DWP).
 For more information, interested parties should contact their local or national Kickstart Scheme employer contract for help with getting a representative.

-Who are the intermediary organisations?
+Who are the gateway organisations?

 Learning Curve Group (LCG) is an approved gateway organisation with a comprehensive service that gives businesses' applications the best chance of success.
 They also have a 100% approval rate to date.